piret-rna/executor/README.md

 Note, that in order to get the list of all jobs (active, finished, and sceduled), the dates range must be specified

 ### 0.XXX Notes
- * before attempting the job execution, its configuration is stored in the DB -- the record's primary key is then used for teh job and log names, to track its progression and completion.
+ * before attempting the job execution, its configuration is stored in the DB -- the record's primary key is then used for the job and log names, to track its progression and its completion ...
- * execution is handled via Java executor (fixed thread pool) which would wait 24 hors before killing the job... (configurable)
+ * execution is handled via Java executor (fixed thread pool) ...